Behavioral-Health-Network/famcare-sql-toolkit/docs/view-definitions/q-clients-with-multiple-active-pathways.md

 **Category:** View Definitions
 **Source File:** `code/view-definitions/q-clients-with-multiple-active-pathways.sql`
 **Last Updated:** **2025-08-09**
-**Author:** BHN Data Team
+**Author:** Bradley Wing
+**Lifecycle:** `Production`

+---

 ## Purpose

 Identifies clients with more than one active Pathway enrollment at the same time.
 Supports exception reporting and program monitoring by surfacing potential duplication or misalignment in Pathway assignments.

 ## Description